soniaturcotte/soniaturcotte.com/writing/reading-groups.md

   <figcaption class="small-text">Photo of an exhibit label from an 2018 RA exhibition on Klimt and Schiele</figcaption>
 </figure>

-Reading groups are art and loved ones.
+At their best, reading groups are art and loved ones.
 Reading groups comprise a form of sociality that, for me, make up a life that is worth dying for.

 I think I might start another one.